yetanotherco/zkRust/README.md

 ```

 ## Limitations:
-Currently zkRust does not support fully support the following:
+Currently zkRust does not fully support the following:

 - Programs with a library structure.
-- VM user Input and Output
+- Programs with I/O operations.
 - VM Precompiles

 These are features are planned to be added in later editions.